RYH is great for a host of different conditions

 - make sure to include 3 serves of dairy each day (Don’t worry if you don’t eat dairy, we can also include non-dairy calcium food sources.)

-Our RYH guide for endometriosis has included foods and recipes that have the right nutrients to help relieve symptoms.
+RYH recipes for endometriosis include foods and recipes that have the right nutrients to help relieve symptoms.

 - Foods rich in iron</strong> (green leafy vegetables and red meat) have been included because heavy bleeding can result in low iron levels and anaemia which cause tiredness and fatigue.